Causes, Effects and Solutions to Industrial Pollution on Our Environment

 In fact, the issue of industrial pollution has taken on grave importance for agencies trying to fight against environmental degradation.

-Countries facing sudden and rapid growth of such industries are finding it to be a serious problem that has to be brought under control immediately.
+Countries facing sudden and rapid growth of such industries are finding it a serious problem that must be controlled immediately.

 Major environmental disasters have been caused due to industrial mishaps, which have yet to be brought under control.
-Below are a few of the causes of industrial pollution that have resulted in environmental degradation.
+Below are a few causes of industrial pollution that have resulted in environmental degradation.

 Industrial Pollution Facts

-• Untreated gas and liquid waste being released into the environment
+- Untreated gas and the liquid waste being released into the environment

 Causes of Industrial Pollution